 He also explained how the organization completed the overhaul by shifting every athlete up one weight class.

 “Essentially, everyone moved up one weight class.
 So, I was the welterweight champion and I was still the welterweight champion, it’s just that the weight class is different.”

 There are countless benefits to this system when compared to the traditional approach.
 First and foremost, fighter safety is a clear priority.
 Additionally, fighters will be able to perform at a greater level.

 “It’s fantastic.
 On fight week, I would normally start at 183 lbs and cut down to 170 lbs and then hydrate back up.
 But now, I don’t have to do that rehydration process and I’m the exact same size.
 It’s a lot safer.”

 With all of the clear benefits of ONE Championship’s revolutionary approach to weigh-ins, it leaves just one important question and it is one that no one seems to have an answer for.

-What will it take for other MMA organizations to take notice and discourage excessive weight cutting?
+What will it take for other MMA organizations to discourage excessive weight cutting?

 Jake is The Body Lock's Editor in Chief, based in Tasmania, Australia.